fravila08/Django-Revamp/Day1/part-I/Intro-Django-ORM/README.md

 > When you create a virtual environment, you're installing another copy of python, with its own set of installed modules that are separate from other python modules you've installed previously.
 The virtual environment also includes an activation script, which adjusts your `PATH` so that when you type `python`, it refers to this new version of python instead.
 The activation script also defines a function called `deactivate()` that resets your `PATH` back to how it was before.
 As a convenience, the virtual environment also changes your shell prompt to include the name of the virtual environment, to help you avoid accidentally installing modules into the wrong virtual environment.

 Let's create a virtual environment whenever we work with Django so that it doesn't mess up the rest of our machine setups.
-The 3 commands that you need to remember:
+The 3 commands that you need to remember are:

 ```bash
 # 1. Create your virtual environment